ulsdevteam/simple_ldap/README.txt

 There is a Vagrantfile included that will build a VM with a working LDAP directory and a fresh Drupal installation with simple_ldap installed.
 If OS X is the Vagrant host, then the vagrant box is available at simpleldap.local.
-For other operating systems, the IP address will need to be obtainted manually.
+For other operating systems, the IP address will need to be obtainted manually, and added to the local hosts file for best results.

 Drupal
 ------